undel-gh/HA-Laundry-Monitor/docs/en/USER_MANUAL.md

 - hybrid mode requires a vibration sensor;
 - hybrid mode requires an electrical spin power threshold;
+- hybrid mode requires a heating power threshold;
+- the heating power threshold must be higher than the electrical spin power threshold;
 - the hybrid vibration-event requirement must be lower than the normal vibration-only requirement;
 - minimum electrical coverage must not exceed the electrical window;
+- heated-cycle minimum spin time must not be lower than the normal spin minimum cycle time;
+- heating confirmation must not exceed the heating observation coverage;
 - reconfiguration must not remove the vibration source while hybrid mode remains enabled.

+If an upgraded experimental configuration has hybrid enabled but no valid heating threshold, reduced-evidence hybrid confirmation must remain disabled until the missing heating configuration is supplied.

 ---